-Just then a pair of knickers hit him slam dunk in the mush, and Brian woke up on the hard wooden floor of his traditional canal barge, aptly named Memphis, berthed in Castlefield basin, a former industrial site from the start of the industrial revolution, but now an inner city conservation area in the centre of Manchester.
+Just then a pair of knickers hit him slam dunk in the face, and Brian woke up on the hard-wooden floor of his traditional narrowboat, aptly named Memphis, berthed in Castlefield Basin, a former commercial site dating back to the start of the industrial revolution, but now an inner-city conservation area in the centre of Manchester.
 It is the United Kingdom’s first designated Urban Heritage Park.
-Brian lived on the boat when he was in town.
+Brian (Elvis) lived on the boat when he was in town.

-Something had caused to him to fall out of his bunk in the middle of the night, but he had been too drunk to care.
-It would wait until morning.
+Something had caused Elvis (aka Brian) to fall out of his bunk in the middle of the night, but he had been too drunk to care.
+It would have to wait until morning.
 Eventually surfacing at 9: 30 a.m. to the sound of rain pounding on the roof of the boat he staggered to the galley, still dressed in his Elvis outfit, but minus the wig, his bald pate shining in the light from the overhead strip light.
 He took a slug of water and filled the kettle to make coffee.

-Needing some air he walked to the rear of the boat where he unlocked the door and slid back the bolts.
-Pushing open the top half of the stable type door, he was shocked to find what appeared to be the lifeless body of Jake the drummer his new best mate from the night before, slumped half over the back of the boat, still clutching an empty bottle of Jack Daniels whiskey.
+Elvis needed some air, he staggered and waved to the rear of the boat where he unlocked the door and slid back the bolts.
+Pushing open the top half of the stable type door, he was shocked to find what appeared to be the lifeless body of Jake Bosson the drummer from the Streetsound, his new best friend from the night before, slumped half over the back of the boat, still clutching an empty bottle of Jack Daniels bourbon whiskey.

 ‘What the f***k’ he exclaimed, as he fell backwards into the galley, further exacerbating his hangover.
 Rubbing his throbbing head, and not believing what he had just seen, he rose from the floor and climbing slowly up the steps he opened the lower half of the door and tentatively tiptoed his way up the three steps and over to Jake.
 He prodded him in the chest and Jake immediately slid down onto the deck, confirmation that he was in fact no longer of this world.
-Brian’s reaction was to vomit over the side of the boat onto the towpath, right in front in front of a young lady jogger, splashing her brand-new Nike trainers.
+Brian’s reaction was to turn and vomit over the side of the boat onto the towpath, right in front of a young lady jogger, splashing her brand-new Nike trainers.
 She had been in her own world listening to music through purple earphones.
 Alarmed she halted and shouted an expletive disgusting!
 Brian did not help himself at this point, merely turning his head to stare at the body lying on the deck of his precious boat.
-Guided by his action, the woman followed his gaze and seeing the body, screamed in shock and set off at a sprint back in the direction from which she had come, just a few minutes before.
+Guided by his action, the young woman followed his gaze and seeing the body, screamed in shock and set off at a sprint back in the direction from which she had come, just a few minutes before.
 She raced up some steps onto the street.

-‘There’s a man been murdered, back there on the canal.’
+‘There’s a man been murdered, back there on a boat, on the canal.’

-‘Are you sure he’s dead?’
-Mick, the young officer questioned.
+‘Calm down Miss er, are you sure he’s dead?’
+Mick, the young officer questioned

-‘Well he looks bloody dead to me,’ Stacy insisted, and the man on the boat who was sick didn’t look much better either, aren’t you going to call it in then?’ she added.
+‘Tina,…I mean… Stacy, well he looks bloody dead to me,’ Stacy insisted, and the man on the boat who was sick didn’t look much better either, aren’t you going to call it in then,’ she added.

 ‘Oh, Oh, I see,’ Stacy accepted, ‘I’ve got a mobile,’ she said rummaging in her small backpack, ‘shouldn’t we ring the police or something?’